mako-framework/docs/08_learn_more/00_image_processing.md

 ### <a id="usage" href="#usage">Usage</a>

 First you'll have to decide whether to use GD or ImageMagick.
-In this example we'll use the ImageMagick processor.
+In this example we'll use the ImageMagick implementation.

 ```php
 $image = new ImageMagick('image.png');